purplnay/mapped-routes/README.md

 }
 ```

-`DELETE` is a special case because it is a reserved keyword in JavaScript, so the word `del` is used instead of `delete` in the library:
+`DELETE` is a special case because it is a reserved keyword in JavaScript, so the word `del` is used instead of `delete`:

 ```javascript
 // api/users/[id].js